 You can also use Excel’s VALUE function.
 If numbers are formatted as text and you use VALUE function on them, you will get the numbers.

-Take a look at the following image, you will get the idea how Excel VALUE function works.
+Take a look at the following image, you will get the idea of how Excel VALUE function works.

 Let’s now apply the VALUE function on our text formatted numbers with leading zeros.